marcel41/annotation_workflow_template/docs/index.md

 This directive can be easily adapted.

-## Defining the job via `jobs:`
+### Defining the job via `jobs:`

-The general structure of the three jobs is as follows:
+The general structure of the three jobs is as follows (each sub-task corresponding to a subsection below):

 1. Clone the current repository to perform actions on it
 2. Install code on the runner for performing the action